Umukulthum/password-generator/README.md

-# password-generator
+# Password Generator
-Automatically generates a password
+Automatically generates a unique password based on the criteria selected by the user